Subscribe to updates

 Adult Social Care Complaints

 The report notes that the overall number of complaints and enquiries has increased slightly from the previous year, from 110 stage 1 complaints to 139 this year.
-During 2024/25, weekly updates detailing the analysis of complaints and representations have been shared with senior management, with a focus on improving response timescales and accountability for completion of responses.
-Performance in this area has improved with 100% completion rates evident in some quarters.
+The report also notes that weekly updates detailing the analysis of complaints and representations have been shared with senior management, with a focus on improving response timescales and accountability for completion of responses.

 Attendees